luminaut-org/luminaut/README.md

 Luminaut uses a configuration file to define the tools and services to use.
 The default configuration will run with all tools enabled, though during runtime any tool not found will be skipped.
 The default reporting uses console output with JSON reporting disabled.

+The configuration files are merged with the default configuration, meaning that you can omit any default values from your configuration file.

 The configuration file is a TOML file with the following structure and defaults:

 ```toml